—

 Fran MARTIN

-Fran Martin’s research focusses on cultural studies and sexuality/ gender studies in the Chinese-speaking world in the context of globalization.
-She is Professor of Cultural Studies and Head of the Screen and Cultural Studies Program at The University of Melbourne.
+Fran Martin’s research focusses on cultural studies approaches to media and public culture,sexuality/ gender studies, and transdisciplinary qualitative studies of youth mobilities in the transnational Sinosphere in the context of globalization.
+She is Professor of Cultural Studies and co-convenor of the Asian Cultural Research Hub at The University of Melbourne.

 Madhuja MUKHERJEE (Vice Chair)